"Mad Men" tries to fend off "Boardwalk" at Emmys

 "She is an outstanding comedic actress.
 She was also so funny and winning in 'Bridesmaids' and I think audiences got her and she won new fans," said Todd Gold, managing editor of Xfinity TV.

 The popular reality competition slot is also a cliffhanger.
-Victory may finally be at hand for America's most-watched show, "American Idol," but "Dancing with the Stars" or "So You Think You Can Dance" could waltz away with the Emmy.
+Victory may finally be at hand for America's most-watched show "American Idol," but "Dancing with the Stars" or "So You Think You Can Dance" could waltz away with the Emmy.
+(Editing by Bob Tourtellotte and Xavier Briand)